thegreenwebfoundation/co2.js/.github/ISSUE_TEMPLATE/new-issue.md

 ---
-name: New issue
+name: New bug report
-about: Raise a new issue.
+about: Report a bug that you have experienced when using CO2.js
 title: ''
 labels: ''
 assignees: ''